noprobelm/tempy/README.md

 If you'd rather not make requests through my server, you can always register your own key for free in minutes at [www.weatherapi.com](https://www.weatherapi.com/).
 Just store your key in `$HOME/.config/tempyrc` and `tempy` will take care of the rest.

-# Credits

-- Credit due to [Will McGugan](https://github.com/willmcgugan) and the team at [textualize](https://www.textualize.io/) for creating such a wonderfully robust tool for rendering rich text to the terminal using Python.

 # License

 Copyright © 2023 Jeff Barfield.